stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 ## Take Volume Snapshot

 Here, we are going to deploy a Deployment with two PVCs and generate some sample data on it.
-Then, we will take snapshot of those PVCs using Stash.
+Then, we are going to take snapshot of those PVCs using Stash.

 **Create PersistentVolumeClaim :**

 At first, let's create two sample PVCs.
-We will mount these PVCs in our targeted Deployment.
+We are going to mount these PVCs in our targeted Deployment.

 Below is the YAML of the sample PVCs,